join-monster/join-monster/README.md

 Detailed instructions for set up are found in the [docs](http://join-monster.readthedocs.io/en/latest/data-model).

-### Using with Apollo Server
+### Using with `graphql-tools`

 The GraphQL schema language doesn't let you add arbitrary properties to the type definitions.
-If you're using something like [graphql-tools](https://github.com/apollographql/graphql-tools), you'll need an **adapter**.
-See the [join-monster-graph-tools-adapter](https://github.com/acarl005/join-monster-graphql-tools-adapter) if you want to use this with Apollo.
+If you're using something like the Apollo [graphql-tools](https://github.com/apollographql/graphql-tools) package to write your code with the schema language, you'll need an **adapter**.
+See the [join-monster-graphql-tools-adapter](https://github.com/acarl005/join-monster-graphql-tools-adapter) if you want to use this with `graphql-tools`.

 ## Running the Demo